ousiax/ousiax.github.io/_posts/2017-05-21-object-oriented-programming-in-go-language.md

 	f, ok := w.(*os.File)      // success:  ok, f == os.Stdout
 	b, ok := w.(*bytes.Buffer) // failure: !ok, b == nil
 ```

-The second result is conventionally assigned to a variable named `ok`.
-If the operation failed, `ok` is false, and the first result is equal to the zero value of the asserted type, which in this example is a nil **\*bytes.Buffer**.

 When the operand of a type assertion is a variable, rather than invent another name for the new local variable, you'll sometimes see the original name reused, shadowing the original, like this: